djwa/profile/README.md

 =======
 project created to practice coding in edge technologies

-DEV4 is the last version v1 code organization and before implementing GruntJS and RequireJS
+Build1 is the first branch with version of grunt implementation attempt